vcu-ssg/ssg-quarto-python-setup/README.md

 ## Folders

-*.src* - contains source code for the web site.
+*.websrc* - contains source code for the web site.
 The website is creating using quarto.

 *.docs* - contains the html for the quarto generated web site.
 Edit the source and *quarto render* the site.